FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 : Regular Goal Result is a composite quantity consisting of several attributes.
 Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes.
 Conditional Throughput is a RECOMMENDED attribute.

-{::comment}

-    MB90: To do what?
-I'm afraid we need to explicit the meaning here.

-    VP: Yes, reformulate.

-    MK: Edited.

-{:/comment}

-{::comment}

-    MB91: Isn't this redundant with listing the bounds as required in the previous definition?

-    VP: Do we need separation between may-not-exist and must-exist quantities?
-          Either way, reformulate.

-    MK: Deleted.
-Agree with Med - Sentence was redundant as already covered by text in definition "Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes."

-    VP: WONTFIX212: Re-check.
-    Too late.

-{:/comment}

 Discussion: